 Undergraduate.
-The college offers curricula for four- or five-year degree programs: the Bachelor of Science in Design degree, the Bachelor of Science degree in Environmental Resources, the Bachelor of Science in Landscape Architecture degree, and the Bachelor of Science in Planning degree.
-A student selects one of the majors within the respective academic units shown in the "College of Architecture and Environmental Design Degrees, Majors, and Concentrations" table, page 199.
+The college offers curricula for four- or five-year degree programs: the Bachelor of Science in Design (B.S.D.) degree with majors in Architectural Studies, Graphic Design, Housing and Urban Development, Industrial Design, and Interior Design; the B.S. degree in Environmental Resources; the Bachelor of Science in Landscape Architecture degree; and the Bachelor of Science in Planning degree.
+Applications for the B.S.D. degree in Design Science are not being accepted at this time.